Pinafore/nlp-hw/tfidf_guesser/README.md

 8. That said, accuracy comes from the buzzer; if you have a bad accuracy score despite updating the guesser, it's possible that the pickle for your buzzer has not been updated and is looking for the wrong features (or is miscalibrated).
+Focusing on buzz position is more worthwhile.
+9. If you find that things are taking too long (things are timing out on Gradescope), implement the
+    ``batch_guess`` function to guess on many examples at once.
 9. Once you've completed the required part of the homework and you're trying to increase the recall further, you can investigate changing the dimensions of the vectorization: what normalization